 Acclaimed by librarians, academics, and researchers alike, the Foreign Law Guide (FLG) is an essential database offering relevant information on sources of foreign law, including complete bibliographic citations to legislation, the existence of English translations and selected references to secondary sources in one virtual destination.
 Broad in content and global in scope, the FLG is an indispensable resource for comparative law research and a fundamental tool for developing a foreign and comparative law collection.
 Approximately 190 jurisdictions are systemically covered and updated by a global team of experts.

-Updated Countries: Australia, Austria, Belgium, Canada, Denmark, Egypt, Hong Kong, India, Ireland, Japan, Kenya, Mexico, Morocco, Norway, Singapore, South Africa, Sweden, United Kingdom, and United States
+Updated Countries: Australia, Austria, Azerbaijan, Belgium, Canada, China, Denmark, Egypt, France, Hong Kong, India, Ireland, Japan, Kenya, Mexico, Morocco, New Zealand, Nigeria, Norway, Singapore, South Africa, South Korea, Sweden, United Kingdom, and United States

 For additional information and subscription details, click Brill.com